lukasz-golebiewski/lukaszgolebiewski.github.io/_posts/2021-01-05-overlappable-instances.markdown

           -- Defined at ...

 ```
-We need to tell it, that whenever two instances could be used "arising from the use of program", one of them is less specific, and labeled using the `{-# OVERLAPPABLE #-}` directive.
+We need to tell it, that whenever two instances could be used "arising from the use of program", one of them is less specific, and labeled using the `{-# OVERLAPPABLE #-}` pragma.
 Now the code compiles fine.

 Let's do the same for `Store` thus arriving at:
 ```haskell